-In 2005, Bimini acquired Opteum Financial Services, LLC, or OFS, an originator of residential mortgages.
+In 2005, Bimini Capital acquired Opteum Financial Services, LLC, or OFS, an originator of residential mortgages.
 At the time OFS was acquired, Bimini managed an Agency RMBS portfolio with a fair value of approximately \$3.5 billion.
 OFS operated in 46 states and originated residential mortgages through three production channels.
 OFS did not have the capacity to retain the mortgages it originated, and relied on the ability to sell loans as they were originated as either whole loans or through off-balance sheet securitizations.
 When the residential housing market in the United States started to collapse in late 2006 and early 2007, the ability to successfully execute this strategy was quickly impaired as whole loan prices plummeted and the securitization markets closed.
 Bimini's management closed a majority of the mortgage origination operations in early 2007, with the balance sold by June 30, 2007.
 Additional losses were incurred after June 30, 2007 as the remaining assets were sold or became impaired, and by December 31, 2009, OFS had an accumulated deficit of approximately \$278 million.
 The losses generated by OFS required Bimini to slowly liquidate its Agency RMBS portfolio as capital was reduced and the operations of OFS drained Bimini's cash resources.
 On November 5, 2007, Bimini was delisted by the NYSE.
 By December 31, 2008, Bimini's Agency RMBS portfolio was reduced to approximately \$172 million and, as a result of the reduced capital remaining and the financial crisis, Bimini had limited access to repurchase agreement funding.
 Bimini and its subsidiaries are subject to a number of ongoing legal proceedings.
-Those proceedings or any future proceedings may divert the time and attention of our Manager and certain key personnel of our Manager may have a material adverse effect on our reputation, business operations, financial condition and results of operations and our ability to pay distributions to our stockholders.
-See "Risk Factors- Legal proceedings involving Bimini and certain of its subsidiaries have adversely affected Bimini, may materially adversely affect Bimini's ability to effectively manage our business and could materially adversely affect our reputation, business operations, financial condition and results of operations and our ability to pay distributions to our stockholders."
+Those proceedings or any future proceedings may divert the time and attention of our Manager and certain key personnel of our Manager from us and our investment strategy.
+The diversion of time of our Manager and certain key personnel of our Manager may have a material adverse effect on our reputation, business operations, financial results and prospects.
+See "Risk Factors- Legal proceedings involving Bimini and certain of its subsidiaries have adversely affected Bimini, may materially adversely affect Bimini's ability to effectively manage our business and could materially adversely affect our reputation, business operations, financial results and prospects."